 The waves are now breaking over the stacks of containers.
-The prow of the ship collides with each wall of water and a storm of white surf races along the 175 metres of boat towards the bridge – obscuring the cranes and cables as it comes.
+As the prow of the ship collides with each wave, a wall of white surf crashes along the 175 metres of boat .
+Racing towards the bridge, it obscuring the cranes and cables as it comes.
 As it hits each wave, the ship lurches with a deep thud in its bowels and then moments later the spray hits the line of windows along the bridge – 10 floors above the ocean.
-Intermittently, nine windscreen wipers spring into choreographed action and then fall back to sleep.
+Intermittently, nine windscreen wipers spring into choreographed action and then fall still again.

 The prow breaks the next wave and so we continue onwards.

-In the night whilst I’m asleep the remote control boat slips into the mouth of the St Lawrence and leaves the ocean behind.
+In the night whilst I’m asleep the remote-control boat slips into the ‘sound’ of the St Lawrence and leaves the ocean behind.
 We reach the lee of Anticosti Island – the wind drops and the swell calms.
-After hours of steaming up the Sound, the sea only very gradually gives way to river.
-The shores are distant lines of green but they gradually grow closer until they are near enough to see the odd house or village.
+After hours of steaming up the waterway the sea only very gradually gives way to river.
+The shores are distant lines of green but they gradually draw closer until they are near enough to see the odd house or village.

 For the past 9 days my mobile phone has been demoted to the role of an alarm clock that lies next to my bed.
 Since Land’s End it has been searching in vain for a network and now at six in the morning its ring frightens me awake – someone in England calling me unaware of my location and time zone.
 As a result I get to the bridge just in time to see the sun rising on the left and the towers of Montreal appearing ahead.